Sitecore/Sitecore.Demo.Platform/README.md

 - Run **`.\build.ps1`**
 	- Notes:
-		- If you the deployment failed at `Sync-Unicorn` step, evaluate and fix the error and then run `.\build.ps1 -Target "Post-Deploy"`.
+		- If the deployment fails at `Sync-Unicorn` or `Deploy-EXM-Campaigns` step, evaluate and fix the error (if any) and then run `.\build.ps1 -Target "Post-Deploy"`.

 ### 3. Validating deployment